SUKESH127-art/AI_search_engine/README.md

 ### Design Intent

-The interface leans heavily into the “Fleetline” narrative: searching the web should feel like navigating hyperspace in Star Wars.
+The interface leans heavily into the hyperdrive narrative: searching the web should feel like navigating hyperspace in Star Wars.
 To sell that story:

 - **Sequential journey** – Every screen transition mirrors a leg of a mission: takeoff (home), warp (hyper-search), arrival (results).
 The user never sees a jarring jump; instead, they glide through stages that visually rhyme.
 - **Color with restraint** – A limited palette of neons and deep-space gradients keeps the layout minimal while still delivering bold moments of color.
 Animated light sweeps add warmth without overwhelming the content.